 AMCS3024: PROHIBITION AMERICA

 This module explores the United States' bold but disastrous experiment with Prohibition during the period 1918 to 1933, with particular focus on crime, disorder and policing.
-This year we begin with alcohol consumption and the rise of the Anti-Saloon League, look at the reasons for passage of the Eighteenth Amendment which outlawed the liquor trade, and examination of its impact on US society and culture during the 1920s.
-We then look at the vice trades and the rise of the syndicates, and at the inglorious end of Prohibition.
+It begins with 19th C gendered drinking cultures, the saloon, the emergence of the Women's Christian Temperance Union, and the rise of the Anti-Saloon League.
+We examine the reasons for passage of the Eighteenth Amendment and the Volstead Act which outlawed the manufacture, sale and transportation of alcohol but also covered a small but highly regulated legal liquor trade.
+We explore the impact of state and national prohibition on politics, economics, entertainments and leisure cultures.
+We consider whether there was a "typical" bootlegger - from desperate cash-strapped widows to male millionaires, the changing vice trades and the rise of the syndicates, the gangster and flapper archetypes, and finally the inglorious end of Prohibition.

 Current research interests: